Home | About USIG | What's New | Events

 A. Inurement

 NGOs are prohibited from distributing any net earnings or profits to any person.
-An NGO’s assets, earnings, and profits may not be used to provide direct or indirect benefit to any founder, director, officer, member, employee, or donor of the NGO (Section 1.3, NGO Regulation).
-NGOs are allowed to pay “reasonable compensation” to such persons for work performed for the organization (Section 1.3, NGO Regulation).
+An NGO’s assets, earnings, and profits may not be used to provide direct or indirect benefit to any founder, director, officer, member, employee, or donor of the NGO (Article 4, Law on Freedom of Association).
+NGOs are allowed to pay “reasonable compensation” to such persons for work performed for the organization (Article 4, Law on Freedom of Association).

 B. Proprietary Interest